Cross elasticity of demand: Calculation and interpretation

-The higher the positive cross elasticity of demand, the more substitutable two products are; thus, the more competition between them.
-Similarly, the lower the negative cross elasticity of demand, the more complementary two goods are.
-In general, monopolies usually possess a low-positive cross elasticity of demand with respect to their competitors.

 Degree of response

 The higher the positive cross elasticity of demand, the more substitutable two products are; thus, the more competition between them.
 Similarly, the lower the negative cross elasticity of demand, the more complementary two goods are.
 In general, monopolies usually possess a low-positive cross elasticity of demand with respect to their competitors.

 Elastic demand

 If the absolute value of the cross elasticity of demand is greater than 1, the cross elasticity of demand is elastic, this means that a change in price of good A results in a more than proportionate change in quantity demanded for good B. In other words, a change in price of good A has a relatively high impact on the change in quantity demanded for good B.

 Inelastic demand

 If the absolute value of the cross elasticity of demand between 1 and 0, the cross elasticity of demand is inelastic, this means that a change in price of good A results in a less than proportionate change in quantity demanded for good B. In other words, a change in price of good A has a relatively small impact on the change in quantity demanded for good B.